 LDS Church filmmaker Tucker Dansie recently turned the camera on himself for 30 days.
 He eliminated caffeine from his diet and lowered his sugar intake, in order to raise awareness about obesity and mental health.

-The documentary, titled “Recommended Daily Amount,” was shown at the 16th annual LDS film festival March 1-4 at the Scera Center in Orem.
+The documentary, titled “Recommended Daily Amount,” was shown at the 16th annual LDS film festival March 1-4 at the SCERA Center for the Arts in Orem.

 The film explores the challenges leading to obesity and mental health problems in both society and Dansie’s own life.
 He said he created the film because he feels society often tries to shy away from addressing the two subjects due to fear.